IVF After Tubal Ligation

 Alternatives to IVF after tubal ligation

-If you want to get pregnant after your tubes are tied, a tubal ligation reversal is your other option instead of doing IVF.
-It’s a surgical procedure that reconnects your fallopian tubes to allow you to become pregnant on your own.
+If you want to get pregnant after your tubes are tied, a tubal ligation reversal is your alternative option to IVF.

-A tubal reversal may allow you to get pregnant naturally or with simpler, less expensive treatments like intrauterine insemination (IUI) – both of which require open tubes.
+A tubal reversal may allow you to get pregnant naturally or with simpler, less expensive treatments like intrauterine insemination (IUI).
+Both of which require at least one open tube.

-Getting pregnant after a tubal ligation reversal, like IVF, depends a lot on your age.
-Success rates range from 42 to about 70%.
-But those chances decrease substantially after age 40.
+Getting pregnant after a tubal ligation reversal, like IVF, depends a lot on your age and family planning goals.
+Success rates range from 42% to about 70%, but those chances decrease substantially after age 40.

 The bottom line on IVF with your tubes tied

-There can be a lot to think about if you have your tubes tied but want to become pregnant again.
-IVF can be a great option to grow your family due to its high rate of success and relatively low cost if you have your cycle done at CNY Fertility.
-Consider talking with a CNY Fertility specialist to review your health history and options available to you.
+If you’ve had your tubes tied and want to become pregnant again, IVF can be a great option.
+IVF offers a high rate of success, and if done at CNY, Fertility can be achieved for a relatively low cost.
+Consider speaking with a CNY Fertility specialist to review your health history, family planning goals and determine the best options available to you.
 Schedule an appointment today!

 Article Sources